coc-extensions/coc-svelte/README.md

     -   Go to definition
     -   Code Actions

-##### `svelte.trace.server`

-Traces the communication between VS Code and the Svelte Language Server. _Default_: `off`

-Value can be `off`, `messages`, or `verbose`.
-You normally don't set this.
-Can be used in debugging language server features.
-If enabled you can see the logging in the output channel near the integrated terminal.

 ##### `svelte.plugin.XXX`

 Settings to toggle specific features of the extension.
 The full list of all settings [is here](https://github.com/sveltejs/language-tools/blob/master/packages/language-server/README.md#List-of-settings).